James Lowder

-James Daniel Lowder (born January 2, 1963 in Quincy, Massachusetts) is an American author and editor, working regularly within the fantasy, dark fantasy, and horror genres, and on tabletop role-playing games and critical works exploring popular culture.
+James Daniel Lowder (born January 2, 1963, in Quincy, Massachusetts) is an American author, anthologist, and editor, working regularly within the fantasy, dark fantasy, and horror genres, and on tabletop role-playing games and critical works exploring popular culture.

 Early life and education

 Lowder graduated from Whitman-Hanson Regional High School in 1981 and was inducted into the high school's hall of fame in 1991.
 While at Whitman-Hanson, he wrote and edited for the school newspaper and yearbook, and did the same for two summers at Project Contemporary Competitiveness at Bridgewater State University.
 In 1985 he graduated from Marquette University with an honors BA in English and History.
 While at Marquette, he edited and wrote for the Marquette Journal, the school's literary magazine.
 After Marquette, he took graduate classes in English at the University of Illinois at Urbana–Champaign, where he also taught writing, film, and fantasy literature courses.
-Lowder completed a Masters in Literary Studies from the University of Wisconsin–Milwaukee in 1999.
+Lowder completed a master's degree in Literary Studies from the University of Wisconsin–Milwaukee in 1999.